CSCfi/csc-user-guide/docs/support/faq/how-can-I-give-access-to-other-people-to-my-vm-in-pouta.md

 	chmod 600 ~<user>/.ssh/authorized_keys
 	```

-1. Finally, check that the `authorized_keys` file looks like it should, one public key per line.
+1. Finally, check that the `authorized_keys` file looks like it should, with one public key per line.

 The new person can now follow the [connecting to a VM](/cloud/pouta/connecting-to-vm/) article.
-The command (in Linux and Mac) should be something like:
+The command (in Linux and Mac) should be something like the following:

 ```sh
 ssh -i id_rsa <user>@<floating_ip>